Christ Church Cathedral, Newcastle

-The Cathedral Church of Christ the King, also called Christ Church Cathedral, is an Australian cathedral in Newcastle, New South Wales.
+The Cathedral Church of Christ the King, also called Christ Church Cathedral, is an Anglican cathedral in Newcastle, New South Wales.
 It is the cathedral church of the Diocese of Newcastle in the Anglican Church of Australia.
 The building, designed by John Horbury Hunt in the Gothic Revival style, is located on a hill at the city's eastern end in the suburb called The Hill.
 It was added to the New South Wales State Heritage Register on 28 June 2011.

 The current dean, the Very Reverend Katherine Bowyer (former rector of the Parish of Cardiff), was installed on 4 October 2017.
 She is the first woman to hold the position.

 History

 Development of the Anglican Church in Newcastle

 The ground on which Christ Church Cathedral stands has been the site of at least one other church: Christ Church, built in 1817–18.
 Unlike the rushed construction of Christ Church, the building of Christ Church Cathedral was a long and complicated process; it was exactly one hundred years from the beginning of construction to its consecration.
 John Horbury Hunt was the principal architect involved in the project, with other prominent Newcastle architects also contributing to its design.

-The first known church on this site was built on the order of Governor Lachlan Macquarie to provide religious services for the civil and military officials and convicts who were posted there.
+The first known church on this site was built on the order of Governor Lachlan Macquarie to provide services for the civil and military officials and convicts who were posted there.
 The population of Newcastle had swelled following the closure of Norfolk Island as a penal settlement in 1814, making this need more pressing.
+Christ Church School, the first school in Newcastle, operated from the church vestry from mid-1818 to the early 1830s.

 Probably because of a combination of the haste of Christ Church's construction on a sandy site, the use of salt-impregnated sandstone quarried locally, and the largely unskilled convict labour employed, the strong winds which constantly buffeted its hilltop location so close to the sea soon exposed structural flaws in the foundations.
 Several years after its completion, the upper tower and the steeple were taken down because of instability.
 It remained in this form for a period of 43 years.
 With the establishment of the Diocese of Newcastle in 1847, Newcastle officially became a city, Christ Church became a cathedral and the first bishop, William Tyrrell (1848-1879), was appointed.